dsandmark/angular_using_browserify/README.md

 * Unit tests are not exhaustive, see them more as a POC
 * Error handling is logged in console
 * There's likely a bug or two in the app but it works as a POC
+* Ranking is only based on games won

 # How to Run
 1. clone repo or download as zip file